Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision: Introduction

-In this paper, we propose a novel method dubbed \textbf{tree-planting}:\footnote{The term ``tree-planting'' coincidentally bears a resemblance to the term used in \citet{mueller-linzen-2023-plant}, but this work diverges from ours in its motivation.
-Specifically, \citet{mueller-linzen-2023-plant} investigated biases that enable syntactic generalization in Transformer LMs, from the perspectives of architectural features (depth, width, and number of parameters), as well as the genre and size of training corpus.} implicitly ``plant'' trees into attention weights of Transformer LMs to reflect syntactic structures of natural language.
-Specifically, Transformer LMs trained with tree-planting will be called \textbf{Tree-Planted Transformers (TPT)}, which learn syntax on small treebanks via tree-planting and then scale on large text corpora via continual learning with syntactic scaffolding (Figure~\ref{fig:SLLM}).
-Targeted syntactic evaluations on the SyntaxGym benchmark demonstrated that TPTs, despite the lack of explicit syntactic supervision, significantly outperformed various SLMs with explicit syntactic supervision that generate hundreds of syntactic structures in parallel, suggesting that tree-planting and TPTs are the promising foundation for SLLMs.
+In this paper, we propose a new method dubbed \textbf{tree-planting}: instead of explicitly generating syntactic structures, we ``plant'' trees into attention weights of unidirectional Transformer LMs to implicitly reflect syntactic structures of natural language.\footnote{The term ``tree-planting'' coincidentally bears a resemblance to the term used in \citet{mueller-linzen-2023-plant}, but this work diverges from ours in its motivation.
+Specifically, \citet{mueller-linzen-2023-plant} investigated biases that enable syntactic generalization in Transformer LMs, from the perspectives of architectural features (depth, width, and number of parameters), as well as the genre and size of training corpus.} Specifically, unidirectional Transformer LMs trained with tree-planting will be called \textbf{Tree-Planted Transformers (TPT)}, which inherit the training efficiency from SLMs without changing the inference efficiency of their underlying Transformer LMs (Figure~\ref{fig:efficiency}).